 - 608.2j If an instant spell, sorcery spell, or ability that can legally resolve leaves the stack once it starts to resolve, it will continue to resolve fully. - 608.2k As the final part of an instant or sorcery spell's resolution, the spell is put into its owner's graveyard.
 As the final part of an ability's resolution, the ability is removed from the stack and ceases to exist. - 608.3.
-If the object that's resolving is a permanent spell, its resolution involves a single step (unless it's an Aura).
+If the object that's resolving is a permanent spell, its resolution involves a single step (unless it's an Aura or a mutating creature spell).
 The spell card becomes a permanent and is put onto the battlefield under the control of the spell's controller. - 608.3a If the object that's resolving is an Aura spell, its resolution involves two steps.
-First, it checks whether the target specified by its enchant ability is still legal, as described in rule 608.2b.
+First, it checks whether the target specified by its enchant ability is still legal, as described in rule

+608.2b.
 (See rule 702.5, "Enchant.")
-If so, the spell card becomes a permanent and is put onto the battlefield under the control of the spell's controller attached to the object it was targeting. - 608.3b If a permanent spell resolves but its controller can't put it onto the battlefield, that player puts it into its owner's graveyard.
+If so, the spell card becomes a permanent and is put onto the battlefield under the control of the spell's controller attached to the object it was targeting.